Affiliate links on Android Authority may earn us a commission. Learn more.

 Note that even with all these settings changes, you can still launch Emergency SOS through the power-off screen.

 To reach that screen on most iPhones (excluding anything with a home button), simultaneously hold the side button and one of the volume buttons.
-Swipe the Emergency SOS slider to initiate a call.
+Swipe the Emergency Call slider to initiate a call.

-How to fix “SOS only” problem on iPhone
+How to fix the “SOS only” problem on iPhone

-If you’re seeing “SOS” or “SOS only” in your iPhone’s status bar, regular cellular service is unavailable.
-However, you may be able to make calls to emergency numbers like 911 or send satellite alerts if you have an iPhone 14 or later.
+If you see “SOS” or “SOS only” in your iPhone’s status bar, regular cellular service is unavailable.
+However, you can still make calls to emergency numbers like 911 or send satellite alerts if you have an iPhone 14 or later.

 There are a few potential fixes for the iPhone “SOS only” issue:

-• Check if your carrier has issues: If the “SOS only” notice remains and you’ve followed the steps above, the problem likely resides with your carrier.
-Downdetector is an excellent tool to check if your network provider has any widespread outages that may affect your service.
+- Check if your carrier has issues: If the “SOS only” notice remains even after you’ve followed the steps above, the problem likely resides with your carrier.
+Downdetector is an excellent tool for checking if your network provider has any widespread outages that may affect your service.